signals-protocol/signals-v0/website/docs/mechanism/outcome-space.md

 ## Defining the outcome grid

 Each market publishes an `OutcomeSpec = (L, U, s, d)` before trading begins.
 The lower bound `L` and upper bound `U` live in raw oracle units (for the Bitcoin close that means 8 decimal places).
-Tick spacing `s` sets the resolution: the number of available bands is
+Tick spacing `s` sets the resolution: the number of available bins is

 $$
 n = \left\lceil \frac{U - L}{s} \right\rceil.